1. Home>

 PronounSpanishEnglish

-Yome hubiera dormidoI had slept
+Yome hubiera dormidoI had fallen asleep

-te hubieras dormidoyou had slept
+te hubieras dormidoyou had fallen asleep

-Nosotras / Nosotrosnos hubiéramos dormidowe had slept
+Nosotras / Nosotrosnos hubiéramos dormidowe had fallen asleep

 Or use our app: